iridakos/stup/README.md

       * any of the words: `today`, `tomorrow`, `yesterday` in which case you can ommit the `@` option
       * a date string in the form: YYYY-MM-DD, example: 2020-04-12
     * **if you ommit this option, `stup` by default will show you your yesterday's notes**
-  * `<repository-name>`: the name of the repository whose notes will be shown. **You may ommit this option if you want to see notes from all the repositories**.
+  * `<category-name>`: the name of the category whose notes will be shown. **You may ommit this option if you want to see notes from all the categories**.

-If you don't specify a repository and you have more than one, the default behaviour is to show notes only from the repositories that have notes the specified day.
+If you don't specify a category and you have more than one, the default behaviour is to show notes only from the categories that have notes the specified day.
-If you prefer though to show the "empty" repositories as well, you may use the `--include-empty`.
+If you prefer though to show the "empty" categories as well, you may use the `--include-empty`.

 **Notes:**
 * the default action of `stup` is to show you your notes so you may write the command without the `show` directive (see the examples).